adunning/dissertation/07-works.md

 #### Manuscript

-London, Lambeth Palace Library, 421, fols.
-124va–7ra (s. xiii^in^), twenty-eight short questions.
+London, Lambeth Palace Library, 421, fols 124va–7ra (s. xiii^in^), twenty-eight short questions.

 There are also quotations from a work with this title in *Sol meldunensis*, with what appears to be a greatly expanded version of the text.